 The ICF (Internode Communication Facility) protocol used by PRIMECLUSTER is designed specifically for cluster communications.
 It is a low-latency protocol that guarantees ordered delivery of messages.
-ICF has a lower overhead than TCP/IP, which is important for parallel applications.
+Overhead of ICF will be less than TCP/IP.
 ICF uses the Ethernet protocol or is a service over IP (CF/IP).

-Devices that only accept TCP/IP cannot route the ICF protocol when it is configured directly on the Ethernet.
+- Devices that only accept TCP/IP cannot route the ICF protocol when it is configured directly on the Ethernet.
 In this instance, if you need to use a router, it must be a level-two router.

-ICF is only usable by the CF internal components and is not available to user-level resources.
-To provide applications with an access to the cluster interconnect, the Cluster Interconnect Protocol (CIP) is used.
-CIP provides a standard TCP/IP protocol suite over ICF.
+- ICF can only be used in the internal components of CF and cannot be used at the user lever resources.
+Cluster interconnect protocol (CIP) is used for applications that access the cluster interconnect.
+CIP provides a standard TCP/IP protocol on the ICF.